KhangLTM/Userlist/README.md

 - UserApi.js initializes axios with HTTP base Url and headers.
 - To have a CRUD of users I will use a Composition API thing called composable,which is a separate file that will contain all the methods we need
 - There are 2 main components: ListUser to display main content of the app and UserForm to Create or Update user's information .
-- In addition to the search and filter function , i create Modal(Edit and Crate) for resposive design and it's mobile-friendly
+- In addition to the search and filter function , i create Modal(Edit and Crate) for resposive design

 ### Problems that i find very challenging to deal with